-AJOG MFM is a journal focused on the latest research in the specialty of maternal-fetal medicine, or high-risk pregnancy.
+AJOG MFM is one of two companion titles to the highly-respected American Journal of Obstetrics and Gynecology, and focuses on the latest research in the specialty of maternal-fetal medicine, or high-risk pregnancy.
 It includes practice-changing studies on maternal complications; fetal complications including prenatal diagnosis, ultrasound and genetics; as well as prenatal care, intrapartum care, and postpartum issues.
 The Journal is a forum for trusted peer-reviewed research, preferentially randomized trials and meta-analyses of these trials, to supply researchers and clinicians with up-to-date guidance on how to best manage women with high-risk pregnancies and their unborn children.

 - Every submission must include a title page with a disclosure statement and a signed statement of authorship form.
 This requirement applies to ALL article types.

 - The editors encourage the supplementary use of multimedia components such as PowerPoint, additional images, or video clips.
 Color figures and images are free.

 - Manuscript word counts only applies to the main text (not counting the title page, condensation, short title, AJOG at a Glance, acknowledgements, references, tables, figures, legends, or supplementary material).

 - Continuous line numbers (1st through last page) must appear on manuscripts upon submission.

 Systematic review and meta-analysis studies: please refer to Systematic Reviews

 Translational Research: please refer to Translational ResearchOriginal research manuscripts are limited to 3000 words of main text, must include all items listed under 'Article structure,' including a Title Page, Condensation, Short Title, AJOG at a Glance, and Keywords, and organized as follows:

 Structured Abstract - up to 500 words (250-word minimum) with the following required headings:1.
 Background: an explanation of the basis for the study.